kahnzo/self_defense/first_day.md

 Setting up the ground rules of your interaction.
 Discussing consent and expectations.

-## Mindset in a dangerous situation
-- Instintial responses including fight, flight, freeze
-- Breathing
-- Strategic Thinking
-- Using your voice

 ## Martial Arts 1st Day Techniques
 If you want to use martial arts for self defense, you will have to drill them.
 There is no way to learn these techniques in one class.
 Therefore we are limiting this class to a short list of techniques.